Komil00/Komil00/README.md

                                                 Hi 👋, I'm Komil

-I am Backend Engineer Based in Uzbekistan, Samarkand

-👋 Welcome to my GitHub bio.
+👋 Welcome to my GitHub profile.

-✍️ I'm an 23 y.o experienced programmer(not a printer fixer) with several successful projects under my belt.

-🇬 I'm based in Navoi, Uzbekistan.
-Curently living in Samarkand

-🔊 I love dark mode, open source, and side projects.

-🖼️ I'm  working, I like designing, sleeping listening music.
+✍️ I am a 23-year-old professional programmer with expertise in both backend development and DevOps.
+I have successfully contributed to several projects, showcasing my skills and commitment to excellence.

+🇺🇿 Currently, I hold positions as a DevOps Engineer at HamkorBank and a Backend Developer at Docsie.io, further honing my technical capabilities.

+🔊 Based in Navoi, Uzbekistan, I am currently residing in Samarkand.

+🖼️ As I work, I find joy in both programming and design.
+Additionally, I appreciate moments of rest, often accompanied by music.

-🤫 I hate watching anime and films.
+🤫 I am not a fan of anime and films, so please refrain from discussing these topics with me.

-🆘 So please don't write & talk me about this topics!.
+🆘 Your understanding in this matter is greatly appreciated.
+Feel free to explore my GitHub repositories to learn more about my professional endeavors.